 Until… a few hours later, you receive an email from someone at Barbecues R Us asking if you’re still interested in purchasing the meat thermometer you left in your cart.
 You quickly log back on and complete the transaction, and thankfully, dad’s birthday is saved!

 The reminder email you receive in situations like these is an example of behavior-based marketing automation.
 It’s a strategy that is changing the way businesses interact with their customers.
 People are bombarded with messages all day long, many of which are from companies encouraging them to buy their products.
 In such a saturated market, many businesses are searching for better methods of connecting with potential and existing clients.

 Stand Out From The Competition

 The answer lies in personalization.
 People are far less likely to open a generic email they know was sent to thousands of people than they are to open one that speaks directly to them and addresses a specific need they have.
+You may be asking yourself how to implement this personalized marketing strategy.
+There’s no need to panic; fortunately, companies like SheerID recognize how beneficial marketing personalization is for your business and outline its benefits, and how you go about it.
 But how can you know if a potential lead has a need that your business can fill?

 According to research from Gleanster, over 50% of qualified leads aren’t ready to buy on the day they convert to your site, but that doesn’t mean they never will be.
 This means your attempts to sell may annoy over half of the people who visited your site.
 Sending an email to everyone who converts, then, may not be the best idea.